Knowledge acquisition by computational intelligence

 Teaching results

-C. understand computational intelligence, machine learning and their applications,
+C. Understand the principles of computational intelligence and machine learning and their application contexts.

-D. be familiar with the environments and programming languages for computational intelligence
+D. Know software environments and programming languages used in computational intelligence and machine learning.

-F. acquiring overview about the relevance and problems of computational intelligence and machine learning,
+F. Gain an overview of the significance, benefits, and challenges of computational intelligence and machine learning.

 Indicative content